UBC-MDS/DSCI_522_payla_rzitomer/docs/results.md

 ![](../results/viz_variety.png)

 Figure 4.
-Wine Quality by Variety
+Wine Quality by Variety.
+Bar width represents the number of wines of that variety in the dataset relative to Pinot Noir.

 Pinot Noir fairs particularly well here.